Ben Elton Live from Planet Earth

-Ben Elton Live From Planet Earth was an Australian comedy television series produced by FremantleMedia which aired on the Nine Network in 2011.
+Ben Elton Live From Planet Earth is an Australian comedy television series produced by FremantleMedia which aired on the Nine Network in 2011.
 The program was broadcast live as a sketch comedy and variety show.
 Comedian Ben Elton presented the program and performed some stand-up material, with the sketches performed by an ensemble cast including Paul McCarthy and Genevieve Morris.
 After critical reviews, hostile social media reaction and poor ratings, the Nine Network cancelled the show after three episodes had aired.

 Format and regular segments

 Ben Elton hosted the show and performed a comedic monologue weekly.
 Several guest comedians and musicians also performed in between sketches by the ensemble cast of nine performers, which included several from the West Australian Academy of Performing Arts (WAAPA), alongside comedy veterans McCarthy and Morris.
 Genevieve Morris played celebrity interviewer Elaine Front in one of the show's regular segments, in which Front remained steadfastly unimpressed by the celebrity status of her interview subjects.

 Another regular segment was Girl Flat, a "live sitcom" featuring parody versions of Lady Gaga, Beyoncé Knowles, Lily Allen and Amy Winehouse living together in a share house.